bedops/bedops/docs/content/revision-history.rst

   * Added :code:`--report-progress=N` option to (optionally) report compression of the *N* th element of the current chromosome to standard error stream.

   * As in :code:`starch`, at the conclusion of compressing a chromosome made from one or more input Starch archives, the input Starch-transform bytes are continually run through a SHA-1 hash function.
 The resulting data integrity signature is stored as a Base64-encoded string in the chromosome's entry in the new archive's metadata.

+  * As in :code:`starch`, if data should need to be extracted and recompressed, the output is written so that the order is unambiguous: ascending lexicographic ordering on chromosome names, numerical ordering on start positions, the same ordering on stop positions where start positions match, and ascending lexicographic ordering on the remainder of the BED element (fourth and subsequent columns, where present).

 * :ref:`convert2bed <convert2bed>`